cysouw/diathesis/text/c06_prepositions.md

 #### Notes {.unnumbered}

 Not all instruments allow for this diathesis [@next].
-This difference suggests that there are at least two different kinds of 'instruments' [cf. @hooste2018].
+This difference suggests that there are at least two different kinds of instruments [cf. @hooste2018].

 ::: ex
 a.
 Ich belade den Laster mit einem Kran.